kostya/simple_rpc/README.md

 #### Server example

-To create RPC server from your class/struct, just `include SimpleRpc::Proto`, it would expose all public methods to the external rpc calls and creates MyRpc::Server class.
+To create RPC server from your class/struct, just `include SimpleRpc::Proto`, it adds `MyRpc::Server` class and also expose all public methods to the external rpc calls.
 Each method should define type for each argument and also return type.
-Types of arguments should supports MessagePack::Serializable (by default it supported by most common language types, including Unions).
-Instance of MyRpc created for each rpc call, so you should not use instance variables for between-request interaction.
+Types of arguments should supports `MessagePack::Serializable` (by default it supported by most common language types, including Unions).
+Instance of `MyRpc` created for each rpc call, so you should not use instance variables for between-request interaction.

 ```crystal
 require "simple_rpc"